-No problem — basically it’s always possible to run Lumiera without installation.
-It is deliberately made such as to find its components actively, within the standard directory structure created by the buildsystem.
-While, thus, Lumiera can be just run directly from such a folder tree, the software still relies on some other libraries, which somehow need to be installed on your system.
+No problem — basically it is always possible to run Lumiera without installation.
+We deliberately constructed the application such as to find its components actively, within the standard directory structure created by the buildsystem.
+However, while, Lumiera itself can be just run directly from such a folder tree, the software still relies on some other libraries, which somehow need to be installed on your system.

 add a suitable source line to your Apt configuration (/etc/apt/sources.lst)

 deb-src http://lumiera.org/debian/ wheezy experimental

 sudo apt-get build-dep nobug-dev sudo apt-get build-dep libgdl-lum-dev sudo apt-get build-dep lumiera

 build using the source package.